 - Living donor liver transplantation: A portion of the liver is donated by a healthy adult (age 18-60 years).
 Our center also has a well-established anonymous living donor liver transplantation program, wherein charitable non-related donors can donate a portion of their liver to those in need.

 - Split liver transplantation: A liver from a deceased donor is split into two portions to save 2 patients at the same time

 - Reduced-size liver transplantation: Size of the liver from a deceased donor is surgically reduced to transplant a small child

 - Whole liver transplantation: A liver from a size-matched deceased donor is used without surgical modification on the donor liver

 When your child needs a liver transplant, it is very important to provide this treatment before your child becomes too ill to have a liver transplant.
-This is the main reason that we offer the option to use liver transplantation using a partial liver.
+This is the main reason that we offer several options to using partial livers for a patient's liver transplant procedure.

 Kristin Burns, Cleveland Clinic Children’s